Data Processing Addendum

 Obvious will not:

-• (a) retain, use, disclose, sell, or share (as those terms are defined in Applicable Data Protection Laws) Customer Personal Data for any purpose other than to provide the Services or as otherwise authorized in the Agreement;
+- Retain, use, disclose, sell, or share Customer Personal Data for any purpose other than to provide the Services or as otherwise authorized in the Agreement

-• (b) retain, use or disclose Customer Personal Data for a commercial purpose or otherwise beyond the context of the direct business relationship between Obvious and Customer as set forth in the Agreement; or
+- Retain, use or disclose Customer Personal Data for a commercial purpose beyond the context of the direct business relationship between Obvious and Customer

-• (c) combine Customer Personal Data received from or on behalf of Customer with Customer Personal Data Obvious receives from or on behalf of another person or which Obvious collects on its own except as permitted by Applicable Data Protection Laws and in accordance with Customer's documented instructions (including but not limited to as set out in the Agreement and this DPA).
+- Combine Customer Personal Data received from or on behalf of Customer with Personal Data received from or on behalf of another person, except as permitted by Applicable Data Protection Laws and in accordance with Customer’s documented instructions

 4.2 Exceptions